Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-induction/proof-by-induction.md

 ## Conclusion

-Proof by Induction can be a powerful tool for algorithm verifaction, especially when using recursion.
+Proof by Induction can be a powerful tool for algorithm verification, especially when using recursion.